 Women with high iron levels may find that their periods become less frequent or stop completely, and both men and women may notice a loss of libido.
 Psychological changes could occur and people may be depressed, forgetful or irritable.
 In cases where there are no noticeable symptoms, high iron levels may be discovered when a blood test shows high ferritin levels, or abnormal liver function.
 Ferritin is a type of protein which stores iron, and measuring the amount present in blood serum is a way of determining the body's iron levels.
 Where symptoms of elevated iron levels are not recognized and remain untreated, the risk is that body organs could become irreversibly damaged.

-The treatment of high iron levels depends on the cause.
+The treatment of high levels of iron depends on the cause.
 Hemochromatosis may be managed by regularly withdrawing blood, so that the body uses up its excess iron to make more blood cells.
 This treatment is known as venesection.

 In other cases, drugs known as chelating agents may be used to remove iron from the blood.
 If left untreated, serious complications of high iron levels such as heart failure and liver cirrhosis may develop.
 With treatment, depending on the underlying condition and how far it has progressed, some or all of the effects of high iron levels may be reversed.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!